Call Today! Free Immediate Response 818-781-1570

 • You are a member of a gang or were engaged in gang activity;

-• You had intent to use the switchblade as a weapon.
+• You had the intent to use the switchblade as a weapon.

-If any of the above aggravating factors can be proven, the judge has wide discretion of sentencing and will typically base their decision on the specific circumstances and facts of the case.
+Suppose any of the above aggravating factors can be proven.
+In that case, the judge has wide discretion in sentencing and will typically base their decision on the specific circumstances and facts of the case.

 If you have been accused of possession or carrying a switchable in violation of California Penal Code Section 21510, consult with the top-rated Los Angeles criminal defense attorneys at Eisner Gorin LLP.